Fleischmaki/Minotaur/README.md

 ### Run experiment
 Before recreating experiments, build the necessary experiments with `./Minotaur/scripts/build_experiment_dockers.sh`.
 To run an experiment run `python3 Minotaur --e experiment_name outdir`.
-Experiment configurations are stored in the [experiments](Minotaur/experiments) folder.
-See also [recreate_results.md](Minotuar/recreate_results.md) for more informations on the provided experiment configurations.
+Experiment configurations are stored in the [experiments](experiments) folder.

+For more informations on the provided experiment configurations see [this guide](recreate_results.md) on how to recreate the experiment results.

 ### Logging
 For all tools the logging level can be set via --LEVEL with LEVEL being one of E(rror), W(arning), I(nfo) or D(ebug).
 E.g. `python3 --t --D conf outdir` runs tests with log-level `DEBUG`.